salvium/salvium_io/_posts/2025-06-07-maths-audit.md

 We'll continue to update the community as the audit progresses and look forward to sharing the validated T-CLSAG implementation in the near future.

 ---

-*For technical readers interested in the full mathematical details, the complete T-CLSAG preprint will be made available following the completion of the cryptographic audit.*